NEFSC/READ-SSB-Lee-Ronthenetwork/README.md

 ![top](/images/top.png)

 Total CPU usage is in Green (0.2%, so not much is going on right now.)
 The user name,  CPU, and Memory usage is circled in Red.
-The CPU column is b
+The CPU column is based on a single computer instance, so don't be surprised if it shows something like 395%.

 ## How much memory is available?